RhyJul/E-LIF-E-2.0/README.md

 	```

 - **Yes/No questions (friends, exercise, hobbies, medication):** For binary inputs, the program checks if the user enters only yes or no:
+Category: Social and health habits (friends, exercise, hobbies, medication)
+Data type: String
+Validation: Must be yes or no

 	```python
 	if answer.lower() not in ["yes", "no"]:
     	print("⚠️ Please enter 'yes' or 'no'.")